AstreaTSS/PYTHIAWebsite/docs/legal/privacy_policy.md

 ---
-description: The privacy policy for Ultimate Investigator.
+description: The privacy policy for PYTHIA.
 ---

 # Privacy Policy

-*Last updated: 2024-02-13 (YYYY-MM-DD).*
+*Last updated: 2024-06-11 (YYYY-MM-DD).*

 This document contains the privacy policy and agreement you accept when adding the below mentioned Bot to a server, or use them as a member of a Server.
 This document does not supersede any of the terms laid out by Discord.